 Our definition relates to gifted individuals’ processes, how they interact with the learning environment, how they perceive information and how they manipulate ideas.
-Our gifted services focus on global thought processes while emphasizing enriched and accelerated content.
+Our gifted model focuses on global thought processes while emphasizing enriched and accelerated content.
 When we identify students with our assessments, it provides evidence of the student’s advanced ability to learn.
 General ability allows people to solve problems, reason, find patterns, make inferences, and analyze simple and complex ideas.

 What is the process for having my child tested?

 Parents and teachers may nominate students for gifted testing.
-FHPS students are tested using a group-administered, nonverbal, abilities assessment in the spring.
+FHPS students are tested using a group-administered, nonverbal, ability assessment in the spring.
 Our nonverbal test features pictorial direction and requires no spoken or written language.
 Students in grades K-5 may be nominated for testing.

 What if we are new to the district?